 Carry a small container of Body Glide or tube of lip balm that you can apply mid-run to lessen the impact of chafing-in-progress.

-Adjust clothing or turn clothing inside out if you notice an issue mid run.
+Adjust clothing or turn it inside out if you notice an issue mid-run.

 Oops, Too Late: Treatment